 - There are better ways to build your route density than Direct Mail

 What’s route density?
 Route density = less time on the road = more money.
 We’ll get to this in the next strategy.

-However, there are a couple ways to make your direct mail efforts much more effective…
+However, there are a couple of ways to make your direct mail efforts much more effective…

 How to Do “Targeted Direct Mail”